Burial Insurance for Overweight People

 Get Help Finding the Most Lenient Carrier

-If you’ve been declined before—or you’re not sure what you qualify for—we’ll shop multiple carriers and explain the best path forward.
+If you’ve been declined before — or you’re not sure what you qualify for — we’ll shop multiple carriers and explain the best path forward.

 Why Families Choose Diversified Insurance Brokers

 Burial insurance is a simple product on paper, but approvals and pricing can vary widely based on carrier underwriting.
 That’s why many families choose to work with a brokerage that compares multiple options instead of relying on a single brand-name company.
+Diversified Insurance Brokers is a family-owned, fiduciary insurance agency licensed in all 50 states.
+We help clients compare burial insurance options for real-world situations — higher BMI, common medications, and everyday health conditions — without turning the process into a long, exhausting underwriting project.
+If you are researching burial insurance for a parent or older family member, you may also want to explore age-based guidance, including best burial insurance for parents over 70.

 Related Burial Insurance Pages

-Explore helpful guides that explain pricing, approvals, and how to secure the best coverage for your situation.
+Helpful guides that explain pricing, approvals, and how to secure the best coverage for your situation.

 Related Health & Approval Topics